jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 such as "any note with a discernible pitch".
 See ["tone" in the glossary](glossary#tone) for details.

-#### Augmented and diminished intervals

-Perfect intervals can be raised or lowered by a semitone / fret, changing their quality from perfect to "augmented" (raised) or "diminished" (lowered).

 ### Interval table

 This table shows the names of intervals based on how many semitones they contain,